giantswarm/mcp-oauth/SECURITY_ARCHITECTURE.md

 # Security Architecture

-This document explains the security architecture of the `mcp-oauth` library, detailing how OAuth 2.1 security best practices are implemented across the two-layer authentication system.
+This document provides a deep technical reference for the security implementation of the `mcp-oauth` library.
+It details how OAuth 2.1 security best practices are implemented across the two-layer authentication system.

+**For practical security configuration, see the [Security Guide](./docs/security.md).**

 ## Table of Contents